Saketha4/Metabolic-Model-of-Pseudomonas-putida-KT2440/README.md

 ## Model Construction and Curation:
 The Pseudomonas putida KT2440 GEM was constructed using gene annotations, metabolic pathways, and biochemical data sourced from publicly available databases and scientific literature.
 The major curation steps include:

-Extraction and Validation of Reactions: Reactions were extracted from KEGG and BiGG databases and validated against the genome sequence of P. putida KT2440 from NCBI.
+**Extraction and Validation of Reactions**: Reactions were extracted from KEGG and BiGG databases and validated against the genome sequence of P. putida KT2440 from NCBI.
-Compartment-Specific Reactions and Metabolites: Reactions were compartmentalized based on known subcellular locations, such as the cytoplasm, periplasm, and mitochondria.
+**Compartment-Specific Reactions and Metabolites**: Reactions were compartmentalized based on known subcellular locations, such as the cytoplasm, periplasm, and mitochondria.
-Filling Gaps: Additional reactions, particularly for biodegradation of aromatic compounds and organic acid production, were added based on available literature and experimental data.
+**Filling Gaps**: Additional reactions, particularly for biodegradation of aromatic compounds and organic acid production, were added based on available literature and experimental data.
-Stoichiometric Consistency Checks: Quality control measures were applied to ensure that the model is stoichiometrically and charge-balanced.
+**Stoichiometric Consistency Checks**: Quality control measures were applied to ensure that the model is stoichiometrically and charge-balanced.
 Curation Steps:
-Extracted reactions: From KEGG, BiGG, and other metabolic pathway databases.
+**Extracted reactions**: From KEGG, BiGG, and other metabolic pathway databases.
-Incorporated compartment-specific reactions: Based on biochemical data for different compartments.
 Validation and gap-filling: Added missing reactions for known pathways, especially related to aromatic compound degradation and organic acid production.
 Quality checks: Ensured that the reactions followed mass and charge balance.

 ## Simulation Protocols:
 The model can be used for a variety of metabolic simulations, including:

-Flux Balance Analysis (FBA): To predict optimal flux distributions under different conditions, such as nutrient availability or changes in media composition.
+**Flux Balance Analysis (FBA)**: To predict optimal flux distributions under different conditions, such as nutrient availability or changes in media composition.
-Gene Knockout Analysis: To simulate the impact of gene deletions or knockouts on metabolism, and identify potential targets for metabolic engineering or synthetic biology.
+**Gene Knockout Analysis**: To simulate the impact of gene deletions or knockouts on metabolism, and identify potential targets for metabolic engineering or synthetic biology.

-Pathway Analysis: To assess the impact of different metabolic pathways and identify potential bottlenecks or pathways that could be optimized for biofuel or organic acid production.
-Results and Findings (Preliminary Simulations):
+## Results and Findings (Preliminary Simulations):
 Biomass Yield: Preliminary FBA simulations have shown that P. putida KT2440 has a high biomass yield when grown on glucose, with optimized pathways for carbon source assimilation.
 Aromatic Compound Degradation: Simulations predict efficient degradation of aromatic compounds like toluene and phenol, important for bioremediation applications.
 Organic Acid Production: Organic acid production (e.g., succinate, acetate) is maximized under limited oxygen and nitrogen conditions, which could be harnessed for industrial applications.